-- a) must have obtained a BCom in Forensic Accountancy, or an equivalent degree.
-Last mentioned degree must, as a minimum, include the following modules (or equivalent courses): Accounting, Auditing, Taxation, all at third-year level i.e. NQF level 7 on the level of a BCom in Chartered Accountancy, PLUS LLB modules (i.e. Criminal Law, Specific Crimes, Law of Civil Procedure, Law of Delict, Law of Criminal Procedure, Law of Evidence and Labour Law), PLUS equivalent Forensic Investigative modules; AND - b) should obtain an average of at least 55% for Forensic Accounting and 55% for Accounting in the final year of the BCom Forensic Accountancy, or equivalent degree, to be able to apply for admission to the BComHons Forensic Accountancy; - c) if the applicant previously studied with another university, stricter requirements may be applied; - d) an application must be made on the prescribed form to the programme leader of the Programme for Forensic Accountancy on or before 30 November of the year preceding the student wishes to start with his/her studies for this degree; AND e) the number of students that can be admitted is limited to the available capacity.
+a)must have obtained a BCom in Forensic Accountancy, or an equivalent degree.
+Last mentioned degree must, as a minimum, include the following modules (or equivalent courses): Accounting, Auditing, Taxation, all at third-year level i.e. NQF level 7 on the level of a BCom in Chartered Accountancy, PLUS LLB modules (i.e. Criminal Law, Specific Crimes, Law of Civil Procedure, Law of Delict, Law of Criminal Procedure, Law of Evidence and Labour Law), PLUS equivalent Forensic Investigative modules; AND b)should obtain an average of at least 55% for Forensic Accounting and 55% for Accounting in the final year of the BCom Forensic Accountancy, or equivalent degree, to be able to apply for admission to the BComHons Forensic Accountancy;

+c)if the applicant previously studied with another university, stricter requirements may be applied;

+d)the number of students that can be admitted is limited to the available capacity.
 The applicant's average mark for the two modules mentioned in paragraph (b) may be a decisive consideration.
 Preference will be given to students who studied at this university in the year immediately preceding the envisaged commencement of studies for this degree, and thereafter to other applicants.

+Qualification BACHELOR OF COMMERCE HONOURS IN FORENSIC ACCOUNTANCY

-Code: 5EBL01: E601P
+Qualification Code 5EBL01: E601P 5EBL01: E601P

+Campus Potchefstroom Potchefstroom

+Delivery Mode Full-time Full-time

 YEAR MODULES

 Module code Module description Credits

 FORP673 Applied Research in Forensic Accounting and Investigation Practice 32

 FORP674 Advanced Forensic Accountancy and Practice Management 32

 FORP675 Advanced Forensic Investigation 32

-REKP671 OR FORP676 Advanced IFRS and Group Statements OR Forensic Regulatory Compliance and Technology 32
+ACCF671 OR FORP676 Advanced IFRS and Group Statements OR Forensic Regulatory Compliance and Technology 32

-Total credits for the curriculum 128
+Total credits for the curricul um 128